Damon Che: With Don Caballero (Reprised)

 Che reformed Don Caballero in 2003, with himself as the only original member.
 This revamped lineup completed several tours and in 2006, released an album entitled World Class Listening Problem.

 Punkgasm followed in 2008, featuring Che's guitar skills on the title track and his lead vocals on several songs.
 Currently, Don Caballero is signed to Relapse Records / Touch & Go Records / Joyful Noise Recordings, and released a live album in November 2012 titled Gang Banged With a Headache, and Live.
-The line-up as of 2013 includes Gene Doyle on guitar and Jason Jouver on bass.
+The line-up as of 2013 included Gene Doyle on guitar and Jason Jouver on bass.

 Other work

 Che briefly played the drums for the Laughing Hyenas in the mid-1990s.
 Che stayed long enough to record one song with the band, "Shine," which was originally released in 1996 on the Jabberjaw...
 Pure Sweet Hell compilation and later included on the Third Man Records reissue of Crawl / Hard Times.

 Che played bass for Chavez in 1997, filling in for Scott Marshall on a European tour, and later played bass for Creta Bourzia for a U.S. tour in 2001.
 Che also rejoined Half Life for a pair of reunion shows in Pittsburgh in 2002.

 Che has occasionally performed and recorded as a solo artist.
 On Don Caballero's November 2000 tour, Che opened for the band with a solo set of live drums, looped guitar, samples and vocals.
 Che also played solo shows sporadically around Pittsburgh in 2001 and 2002.
 None of this material has been released; Damon's only official solo recording to see the light of day thus far is the "Moby Dick"-esque drum solo "Oh Suzanna" on the 2001 Monitor Records compilation Membranophonics.

 In a 2017 appearance on The Trap Set, Che revealed that he has been working as a session drummer in the Pittsburgh area.

+Damon Che recorded a new album with El Ten Eleven's Kristian Dunn in 2024 for a new project under the band name Yesness.
+The debut LP of Yesness is See You At The Solipsist Convention, was released on Joyful Noise Recordings.